May 10, 1994, Pretoria

 God bless Africa!
 Thank you.

-“Today my journey brings me to South Africa, to the new South Africa, a nation firmly set on the course of reconciliation and harmony among all its citizens.
+, a nation firmly set on the course of reconciliation and harmony among all its citizens.
 At the beginning of my visit, I wish to pay tribute to you, Mr. President, (Nelson Mandela) who, after being a silent and suffering "witness" of your people’s yearning for true liberation, now shoulder the burden of inspiring and challenging everyone to succeed in the task of national reconciliation and reconstruction.
 I remember our meeting at the Vatican in June 1990, shortly after your release from prison.
 In your kind words of welcome today I recognize the same spirit which sustained you then in the ideal of achieving a better life for the peoples of this Nation.
 To you and to former President F. W. de Klerk, joint recipients of the 1993 Nobel Peace Prize, we must all be grateful that you acted with wisdom and courage.
 And let us commend to God in our prayers all those who have worked and suffered and continue to strive for that day when everyone’s dignity will be fully acknowledged, respected and safeguarded throughout this land and all over this Continent.”

 --From the Welcoming Ceremony Address of Pope John Paul II, Johannesburg International Airport (South Africa), September 16, 1995